 - Rough Terrain Forklifts

 Those forklifts, be they electric or not, fall under the standard forklift category.
-As long as you are certified for that specific type and variation, you can operate it!
+As long as you’re certified for that specific type and variation, you can operate it!

 So now the big question, which certification is right for you?
-Well, that depends largely upon what tasks your forklifts perform.
+First, it depends on your job and what you need the forklift to perform.
 If you work on a construction site, or in an unpaved area of rugged terrain, get an All Terrain Certification.
-If you work in a warehouse, moving loads from spot to spot, a Standard Certification will probably do just fine.
-If you work in a warehouse with racked pallets, or materials high up, then you will probably need an Order Picker Certification.
-Thankfully though, the company you are hired by will also handle making sure you have the training you need.
-If not, then you should definitely inquire about proper certification for both your safety as well as the company’s.
-Still, it is better to know these things for yourself than to take someone else’s word for it, and risk breaking a safety violation because you don’t have the proper certification for the forklift you are operating.
+Should you work in a warehouse moving loads from spot to spot, a Standard Certification will probably do just fine.
+Find yourself in a warehouse with racked pallets, or materials high up, then you’ll probably need an Order Picker Certification.
+Second, ensure the company that hired you handles getting you the training you need.
+If not, then you should definitely inquire about proper certification for your safety as well as the company’s.
+Finally, it’s better to know these things for yourself than to take someone else’s word for it!
+Risking a safety violation because you don’t have the proper certification can be a costly mistake.